Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

 The **sweep phase** is responsible for reclaiming memory occupied by unreachable (unmarked) objects.

 **Steps in the Sweep Phase:**

 1. **Identify Unmarked Objects:**
-   - Objects that remain unmarked (white) after the mark phase are considered garbage.
+   - Objects that remain unmarked after the mark phase are considered garbage.
 2. **Free Memory:**
    - The GC reclaims the memory occupied by these objects, marking the memory space as free for future use.

 **Paged Sweeping:**

 - Unlike the mark phase, which operates at the granularity of individual objects, sweeping in Luau is performed at the granularity of memory pages.
 - This **paged sweeper** approach further reduces GC overhead by processing memory in larger chunks, improving efficiency during cleanup.